 Temporary Traffic Regulation Orders (TTRO)

-A temporary TRO allows us to temporarily introduce, restrict or prohibit an activity on the highway, such as a sporting or social event.
+A temporary TRO allows us to introduce, restrict or prohibit an activity on the highway.
+This could be for a sporting or social event.
 The police can close roads for public safety reasons.

 You can take a look at how to apply to close a road.